 Throughout the years, the Club has maintained its boats, buildings and fishing by the goodwill of the members who make up the Work Parties.
 The work party traditionally get together at the loch on Sunday mornings in January, February and March before the season opens and on stocking days.
-Usually about a dozen members attend and until recently it was all they could do to repair and maintain the wooden clinker boats.
-A few years ago, however, we entered the twenty-first century by buying eight 13 foot fibreglass boats.
+Rarely do more than a dozen members attend and until recently it was all they could do to repair and maintain the wooden clinker boats.
+A few years ago, however, we entered the twenty-first century by buying six,13 foot fibreglass boats, each costing £2000.
+Since then we have obtained two more.
 These have transformed the work parties.
-Boat maintenance is minimal, giving members more time to attend to loch-side vegetation control and repairing paths.
+Maintenance is minimal, giving members more time to attend to lochside vegetation control and repairing paths.
 Currently we are installing wooden tracks in the boggy bits.
-We also make barley-straw ‘sausages’, using a Christmas-tree wrapping device, which are used to control algae.
-Over recent years, we have benefited from assistance of teams from the Community Service Unit of the Council, who have done a great job of maintaining the ground around the boat house and jetty, building paths, steps and even a bridge over the burn.
+They also make barley-straw ‘sausages’, using a Christmas-tree wrapping device, which are use to control algae.
+We have also benefited from assistance of teams from the Community Service Unit of the Council, who have done a great job of maintaining the ground around the boat house and jetty, building paths, steps and even a bridge over the burn.
 They cut back some of the mature trees and put up bird and bat boxes.
 Along with competitions, I find the work parties particularly enjoyable, because our sport tends to be a solitary pursuit and these give us an opportunity to meet and blether with fellow members.
 A tradition has developed, thanks to Iain Black, at the final, Boat-Launch Work Party before the season starts, of providing pies and Bucks Fizz to toast the new season.
 Inevitably Iain buys too many pies and so the Pie Ceremony becomes a Pie Orgy, with some members gorging themselves on half-a-dozen or more pies soaked in brown sauce.
 In 2013, with a grant from the Proceeds of Crime Fund, we bought a wheelyboat and built paths and ramps to enable disabled anglers to fish Antermony.

 The trophies and prizes for the competitions are awarded at the annual Prize Night, usually on the Wednesday before the season opens on the 15th March.
-We used to present the prizes at the annual dance held in the winter, but support for this fell away to such an extent that it was abandoned in the 1990’s.
-The Prize Night is similar to an old fashioned ‘Smoker’, with various things to occupy the attendees: a bar, a guest speaker, presentation of trophies, a bar, a quiz, ’Pies & Pakoras’, a raffle, a bar, demonstrations such as fly tying, a bar, and videos or DVDs and a bar.
+We used to present the prizes at the annual Dance held in the winter, but support for this fell away to such an extent that it was abandoned in the 1990’s.
+The Prize Night is similar to an old fashioned ‘Smoker’, with various things to occupy the attendees: a bar, a guest speaker,presentation of trophies, a bar, a quiz, ’Pies & Pakoras’, a raffle, a bar, demonstrations such as fly tying, a bar, and videos or DVDs and a bar.
+Very popular are the videos and DVDs made by Robert Malcolm, which contain films of Caurnie doings over the past 40 years.
+If you can get hold of one of these, you will find it a delight.
+Robert also ran the Club’s first website, www.antermony.com.
 Towards the end of the evening the congregation usually ends up in small groups drinking whisky and telling tall tales of deeds done and deeds to be done and criticising the Committee.
-The finale of the evening is trying to get the reluctant few to go home.
+The finale of the evening is trying to get the President, Davy Thomson, into a taxi.

 As the years progressed, the Club saw a succession of water-boards transferring ownership and our lease, until the late 90’s when the East of Scotland water Board wanted to sell the loch, but only to a local authority.
-East Dunbartonshire Council led by a local Councillor stepped in and bought the loch, giving the Club a ten year lease, due to expire in 2008.
+East Dunbartonshire Council led by a local Councillor stepped in and bought the loch, giving the Club a ten-year lease, due to expire in 2008.
 In 2005, a recommendation was put to the Council to sell the loch on the open market.
 Several commercial groups expressed interest in buying Antermony, but the Club mounted a strong defence, which drew support from many quarters, including councillors, MPs and MSPs.
-This culminated in a visit to the loch by the Council Committee making the decision.
+This culminated in a visit to the loch by the Council Committee, making the decision.
 They made no pretence of their surprise at the scenic beauty of the loch and the work carried out by the Club members and others to maintain the loch and its surrounds.
-As a result the Club has been given a 25 year lease to expire in 2031.
-This has enabled us to invest Club funds to demolish the derelict pump-house, extend the car-park and to build a new fishing-Howf for members to use.
+As a result, the Club has been given a 25-year lease to expire in 2031.
+This has enabledus to invest Club funds to demolish the derelict pump-house, extend the carpark and to build a new fishing-hut for membersto use.
 It will also allow the Club welcome its Centenary at Antermony.
 In 2012 the council decided to sell the loch to the Club.
-A price was agreed, but a commercial interests in the area objected and the council withdrew its offer to the club and put the loch on the open market.
-After a traumatic year the council decided to retain ownership and let sleeping dogs lie.
-In 2018, in recognition of the club’s efforts to improve the infrastructure, facilities and natural environment at Antermony, the council agreed to extend the lease by 15 years until 2043.
+A price was agreed, but a person with commercial interests in the area objected and the council withdrew its offer to the club and put the loch on the open market.
+After a traumatic year, the council decided to retain ownership and let sleeping dogs lie.

-So our future at Antermony now seems assured until 2043 and it is up to us all to keep on with the work started 93 years ago, when a group of like-minded men decided they wanted to form an angling club.
+So our future at Antermony now seems assured until 2031 andit is up to us all to keep on with the work started 85 years ago, when a group of like-minded men decided they wanted to form an angling club.
 We have inherited this and like them no doubt, we will have problems to face.
-I just hope that we will be able to meet these problems effectively and to continue to live up to our motto and provide:
+I just hope that we will be able tomeet these problems effectively and to continue to live up to our motto and provide:

 ‘Quality, traditional fishing, for the community.’